“We’ve cut back as much as we can, and it’s still hard to make ends meet.”

 The best way to save on gas is to use less of it.
 Walk or bike when you can and enjoy the added benefits of fresh air and a bit of exercise.
 If public transit is an option and not completely inconvenient, take the extra few minutes to save a few extra dollars.
 Depending on where you’re going, it may be faster than driving.

-When you do have to drive, you can use apps like GasBuddy to find the cheapest gas station in your area.
-And you can make a tank go farther by being mindful of your driving style.
-For example, gentle acceleration and stopping can improve fuel consumption by up to 39 percent, according to the CAA.
 If you’ve ridden a bike, you know how much more energy it takes to go from stationary to top speed rather than a slow, gradual climb to top gear.
 Your car works the same way, with the gas playing the role of your leg power.
 The reverse is also true: riding your brakes uses more gas than coasting to a slow stop.

 When you’re in the car not driving, keep in mind that you waste as much as a litre of gas for every 20 minutes of idling.
-And when you hit milestone kilometre marks on your speedometer, remember that keeping your tires properly inflated can improve your vehicle’s fuel economy by 4 percent.
+And when you hit milestone kilometer marks on your speedometer, remember that keeping your tires properly inflated can improve your vehicle’s fuel economy by 4 percent.
 It doesn’t seem like a lot, but it adds up quickly these days.

 In conjunction with your effort to use less gas, let’s look at some ways you can save on fueling yourself.